cmgdragon/dragon-lightbox/README.md

 ## Configuration
-This plugin allows to modify the configuration for lightbox containers and single lightboxes.
+This plugin allows to modify the configuration for lightbox resources.
 These configurations are:

 |  Option |  Default |  Description  |